 I have been testing it for several days and what I have noticed is the fan, specifically, under/on 50% load, the noise was almost inaudible during operation.
 This is due to the fact; the fan is of low profile means low RPM.

 SilverStone has been well known as the quality Power supply designer for years.
-Having a long history of designing low to high end PSUs, it has been competing with other quality brands like corsair, Silverstone, cooler master and etc. for many years now.
+Having a long history of designing low to high end PSUs, it has been competing with other quality brands like corsair, cooler master, Be Quiet and etc. for many years now.
 Strider GS series is one of the popular series in the SilverStone Power supply line up.
 An enthusiastic level power supply, having complete modular design and GOLD rated efficiency.

 The samples unit is 850W in GOLD certification, which output at efficiency 87-91% @20-100% load.
 The load testing with multiple GPUs, allowed the load to push to 50% and according the figures, the whole system’s power draw reached 652W pull from the wall, measured via Digital Meter.
 Having considering readings, the obtained efficiency is about 90%.
 The fact is, this efficiency range is, in no doubt, expected as most supplies delivers at such loads.
 Therefore, as far as the efficiency is concern, the power supply has delivered decently however, under my less professional testing procedure.